 Rick Forney, Manager

-In many ways – and for all the right reasons – Rick Forney has come home.
+In many ways – and for all the right reasons – Rick Forney is coming home.

 On October 24, 2022, the York Revolution announced the hiring of the long-time skipper of the Winnipeg Goldeyes, one of the most successful managers in American Association history, as the new manager of the Revs, bringing Forney close to the area in which he started his professional baseball career and – more important – considerably closer to his Frederick, Maryland-based family, even during baseball season.